Table of Contents

 Prevalence of Allergies in our country:

 We shall discuss some of the common allergies in our country.
 Bronchial asthma, ocular allergy, dust allergy, food allergies because of certain foods, insect bites, and stings are a few common allergies seen commonly.
 Approximately 33 percent of Indians suffer at least one allergy in their lifetime.

 They may develop at any point in life.
 But they tend to appear in early life and become severe later on in life.
 Out of all the allergies, 15 percent of Indians fall into and develop asthma.
 1/3rd of Indians show symptoms of allergies but do not get provided adequate treatment.
 Allergy vaccines are given to less than 2000 people.

-The fact that most of the people are keeping important allergies to be treated backseat is because of a lack of proper awareness about it.
+The fact that most people are keeping important allergies to be treated backseat is because of a lack of proper awareness about it.

 In our country, there is no proper exposure or training about allergy diseases.
 Some of these allergies are Rhinitis, which is so severe and so common that many employees are seen taking a long week of break from work.

 Be it an allergy or disease, it is considered a minor illness that fades on its own in our country.
-Though the allergy vaccines can promote relief for six months, they are not thoroughly validated.
-Talking about allergic rhinitis, there is a 30percent chance for it to develop into asthma.
+Though allergy vaccines can promote relief for six months, they are not thoroughly validated.
+Talking about allergic rhinitis, there is a 30 percent chance for it to develop into asthma.

 Asthma itself is a complicated and chronic lung disease.
 This demands hospitalization alongside regular treatment.
 Allergies can go into life-threatening diseases.
 Another problem with the health care system in our country is there are no allergy specialists in India.
 Ninety percent of the patients have been prescribed drugs to treat wheezing.